akitorahayashi/riverpod-practice/README.md

 # RiverpodPractice
-A riverpod app for learning how to dynamically update user information.
+An app using Riverpod for updating user information.